sethfengli/hivery-backend-challenge/Instructions.md

 ### Change the current folder to your download  repository folder
     cd {Path}/hivery-backend=challenge/

-### If your current python version is lower than 3.7 and , please run the command as bbelow to install 3.7
+### If your current python version is lower than 3.7 and you can't change it, you can install python 3.7 in the virtual environment.

     pipenv shell
     pipenv --python 3.7